Arabs in Aspic: History

 After the debut release, the group was joined by Stig Arve Jørgensen.
-He contributed background vocals and took over the Hammond organ after Krutvik switched to acoustic guitar and synthesiser.
-Following the release of the album Far Out in Aradabia, the band went on a hiatus.
+He contributed background vocals and took over as organ player after Krutvik switched to acoustic guitar and synthesizer.
+Following the release of the album Far Out in Aradabia in 2004, the band went on a hiatus.

+Arabs in Aspic II

 In 2006, Smeby, Eskil Nyhus and Jørgensen joined forces with new bassist Erik Paulsen to form Arabs in Aspic II.
 Several demos were recorded in the subsequent years, before the band recorded the album Strange Frame of Mind in the studio of TNT guitarist Ronni LeTekro, in 2009.
-The album was mastered by Tommy Hansen at Jailhouse Studios in Denmark and received critical acclaim upon its release, with the LP version appearing in 2012.
-Following the release, the band dropped the 'II' and continued under the name Arabs in Aspic.
+The album received critical acclaim upon its release, with the LP version appearing in 2012.
+Following the release, the band dropped the "II" suffix and continued under the name Arabs in Aspic.
 In 2019, long-time live and session percussionist Alessandro Elide became a permanent member of the band.

 Style

-From its inception, Smeby was the primary songwriter for the group.
+From its inception, Smeby was the primary songwriter of the group.
 In addition to Black Sabbath, he cited stoner rock and classical modernism as influences, while other band members drew inspiration from progressive rock staples such as Genesis, King Crimson and Yes, as well as other genres such as music of the Balkans, fusion, jazz and more.
 These eclectic and varying sources of music influence provided the foundation for the group's sound.

-As a result of their influences, the group's sound has been described as a combination of "typical Scandinavian, slightly elegiac Retroprog with a good portion of hard rock."
-This style has shifted slightly over the years, with an early focus on hard and psychedelic rock evolving into a stronger adherence to progressive rock following the band's reunion.
+As a result of their influences, the group's sound has been described as a combination of "typical Scandinavian, slightly elegiac retro-prog with a good portion of hard rock."

-Drawing largely from psychedelic rock, the debut album of the band incorporates influences from Hawkwind, older Black Sabbath and Pink Floyd, featuring "dark crushing guitars and a lot of Hammond organ".
-This influence is more pronounced than in their later releases.

-Occasionally, the otherwise rather melodious music is interrupted by heavy guitar riffs, which provide a good shot of harshness and thus a nice contrast.
-But the guitar also likes to make extended psychedelic excursions, which is not found on later albums of the band in this form.
-This psychedelic influence is further enhanced by the use of the organ, which instead of wild solos focuses on psychedelic wafting, which can turn out quite powerful.